iqoption/slack-duty-bot/README.md

 ### Usage
 1. Create new custom integration `Bots` (e.g https://{team}.slack.com/apps/manage/custom-integrations)
 2. Add bot to channels you want to listen
-2. Build for your environment
+3. Build for your environment or download [tarball with binary](https://github.com/iqoption/slack-duty-bot/releases) for your OS and arch
-3. Prepare config.yaml with duties list
+4. Prepare config.yaml with duties list
-3. Run with the required parameters
+5. Run with the required parameters

 ```bash
 SDB_SLACK_TOKEN=your-token-here ./slack-duty-bot \